-Homeloans has 100 full time equivalent staff and 37 retail consultants nationally.
-Homeloans' objective when recruiting staff is to identify and employ staff who fit the corporate culture of the company, and to facilitate their growth within the business.
-Skills are developed by a combination of mentoring, training and on the job experience, expanding their knowledge of the industry.
+As at 30 June 2011, Homeloans had 96 full-time equivalent staff and 36 retail consultants nationally.
+We have a clear objective when recruiting: to identify and employ staff who fit the corporate culture of the company, and to facilitate their growth within the business.
+Skills are developed by a combination of mentoring, training and on the job experience, thus expanding their knowledge of the industry.